DTU-Nanolab-materials-discovery/friday_breakfast_recipes/README.md

 # friday_breakfast_recipes
-a folder where we can collect recepies loved by the group andtypically known from our breakfast
+A folder where we can collect recepies loved by the group andtypically known from our breakfast.
+This project was inspirec by an exercise from coderefinery: https://github.com/cr-workshop-exercises/recipe-book

+All recipies in this folder will be required to have a list of ingredients as well as instructions.